zjdgx/tylermcginnis.github.io/pages/articles/2016-07-13-imperative-vs-declarative/index.md

 3. This one is a bit subjective, but to me the code above isn’t very readable.
 I can’t just glance at the code and understand what’s going on.
-My brain needs to step through the code just as an interpreter wouldwhile also taking into account the context in which the code lives(another negativity of mutable data).
+My brain needs to step through the code just as an interpreter would while also taking into account the context in which the code lives(another negativity of mutable data).

 All right, enough 💩ing on the code.
 Let’s now take a look at some declarative